DefangLabs/defang-docs/docs/concepts/managed-storage/managed-redis.md

 ## Final Snapshots

-When a project is deployed with the `production` [deployment mode](/docs/concepts/deployment-modes) any managed redis instances are automatically configured to create a snapshot of the datastore before deletion.
-The snapshot will be named with the following format
+When a project is deployed with the `production` [deployment mode](/docs/concepts/deployment-modes), any managed Redis instances are automatically configured to create a snapshot of the datastore before deletion.
+The snapshot will be named with the following format:

 `
 <project-name>-<service>-redis-<id>-final-snapshot
 `

-The AWS Console can be used to restore a snapshop into a new instance of redis.
+The AWS Console can be used to restore a snapshot into a new instance of Redis.